dkxl/node-libnftables/README.md

-# linux-nftables
+# linux-libnftables
-A native node add-on to view and modify nftables firewall rulesets on Linux.
+ABI stable native bindings to `libnftables`, to view and modify nftables firewall rulesets on Linux.
 For example, to build a paywall or a Wi-Fi hotspot.

+Uses `node-addon-api` and `cmake-js` to compile and link to `libnftables` on your platform.

 If you only want to deploy static nftables firewall rules then this is probably not the tool you need.
 E.g. on Debian just add the ruleset to /etc/nftables.conf, and Debian will re-install the rules on boot.